google/badwolf/docs/command_line_tool.md

 This will start an enpoint on port ```1234```.
 You can just access the endpoint by hitting [http://localhost:1234](http://localhost:1234).
-This will render a simple for you to enter muliple BQL queries.
+This will make it simple for you to enter multiple BQL queries.

 The endpoint for queries can be accessed at [http://localhost:1234/bql](http://localhost:1234/bql) by posting a form with ```bqlQuery``` parameter.
 The enpoint returns, in JSON format, and array of results.
 Each element of the array contains:

-* _query_: The original passed query.
+* _query_: The original query passed.
 * _msg_: A human readable message.
 It will contain error information if the query failed to execute correctly.
-* _table_: If the query was run successfully and a query result was produced, _table_ will contain an array with the output bidings under _bindings_.
+* _table_: If the query was run successfully and a query result was produced, _table_ will contain an array with the output bindings under _bindings_.
 The table data will be provided as an array of rows under the _rows_ field.
-Each row entry represents an object where the fields are the binding name and the valu an object containing the cell value.
+Each row entry represents an object where the fields are the binding names and the value is an object containing the cell value.
 The cell value is an object that may contain one of the following fields depending on the value type:
 		   _string_, _node_, _pred_, _lit_, or _anchor_.
 All the values
-		   are represented using the string format for each time.
+		   are represented using the string format for them each time.
 Time anchors are formated following
 		   (RFC3339Nano)[https://godoc.org/time#pkg-constants].

-For instance you can pass the following queries to the endpoint
+For instance, you can pass the following queries to the endpoint:

 ```
 create graph ?test;